Clayton Jacobson II: Licensing

 In 1986 Jacobson entered a decade-long contract with Yamaha Motor Company, signing as a consultant to their water vehicle division.

 This agreement included royalties on Yamaha's Super Jet.

 Later life and death

 Jacobson was noted for his contributions to the work of friend Gerald Wiegert, such as Vector Motors.
 He also became an avid pilot, having circumnavigated the globe in his Cessna 208 Caravan Amphibian.

 In 2013, Jacobson published an autobiography.

 Jacobson spent many years living in Parker, Arizona.
-He died in Byron Bay, New South Wales, on August 18, 2022, at the age of 88.
+He died in Byron Bay, New South Wales, on August 18, 2022, at the age of 88 years.